-The Environmental Protection Agency estimates that food and yard waste combined makeup 30% of what we throw away, but we only compost 4% of it on an annual basis…the rest is sent to the landfill and that is why learning how to compost in an apartment is so important!
+The Environmental Protection Agency estimates that food and yard waste make up 30% of what we throw away.
+Still, we only compost 4% of it on an annual basis…the rest is sent to the landfill, which is why learning how to compost in an apartment is so important!

-While food waste might feel more ‘natural’ and not a major cause for environmental concern, most landfills don’t have the right conditions needed for decomposition.
-As a result, the organic household waste that we throw away releases methane, a powerful greenhouse gas that contributes to climate change, as it rots.
+While food waste might feel more ‘natural’ and not a major cause for environmental concern, most landfills don’t have the conditions needed for decomposition.
+As a result, the organic household waste we throw away releases methane, a powerful greenhouse gas contributing to climate change, as it rots.

-Composting our organic waste at home can make a huge difference in the amount of food sent to the landfill and help us to do our part in fighting climate change.
-Today, we are going to break down apartment composting, with helpful tips and step-by-step breakdowns to get started!
+Composting our organic waste at home can make a huge difference in the amount of food sent to landfill and help us to do our part in fighting climate change.
+Today, we will break down apartment composting with helpful tips and step-by-step breakdowns to get started!

 Why consider composting in an apartment?

 We tend to think we can only compost if we can access a backyard or outdoor space.
 The potential smell alone is enough for many apartment dwellers to write off apartment composting completely.
 But what if I told you that you can compost organic waste in your apartment or on your balcony?

 If done correctly, apartment composting shouldn’t attract bugs or subject your guest to unpleasant smells.

 So, if you live in a smaller space and have been considering starting a compost bin, but are still a little skeptical, I hope I can inspire you and be your beginner's guide to apartment composting today.